 Ours are the clients who expect more than just good enough.
 They seek high-quality care but with the reassurance that they will receive the reimbursement they are entitled to because we go through the trouble of billing that person’s insurance on their behalf.

 All physical therapists and clinics are not created equal.
 I am teaming up with colleagues across the country who are emphatic about this.
-People who go to physical therapy clinics that bill every insurance company under the sun don’t realize that they’re getting higher volume/lower quality care.
-PTs working in PT Mills always have good intentions, but there is no way to learn your patients’ complete story when you have only 15 minutes with them and maybe 2, 3, or even 4 patients waiting to be seen at the same time.
+People who go to physical therapy clinics that bill every insurance company under the sun don’t realize they’re getting higher volume/lower quality care.
+PTs working in PT Mills always have good intentions, but there is no way to learn your patients’ complete story when you have only 15 minutes with them and maybe 2, 3, or even four patients waiting to be seen simultaneously.

-Regardless of the skill level of the therapist, it is impossible to deliver the quality that we deliver because of the amount of time and effort we expend on each individual.
-The extra effort spent hands-on, with eyes on and providing detailed education translates into clients who get better faster and with a more valued experience.
-If more people knew that there is another option, they would likely think twice before accepting care in a ‘mill’.
+Regardless of the skill level of the therapist, it is impossible to deliver the quality that we provide because of the amount of time and effort we expend on each individual.
+The extra effort spent hands-on, with eyes on and providing detailed education, translates into clients who get better faster and with a more valued experience.
+If more people knew that another option exists, they would likely think twice before accepting care in a ‘mill’.
 I’m excited to say that we are helping lead the initiative to reestablish the concept of VALUE in physical therapy.

 Dr. Berio is the founder of SPARK Physiotherapy in Alexandria, Virginia.
 A clinic and approach designed from the ground up to set the new standard for integrity and patient satisfaction in the PT industry.
 Carlos remains active in several sports and enjoys agility training, powerlifting, and adventure races.
 He is an advocate for his patients, clients, and his fellow PT colleagues.
 He can be reached at [email protected].